AmokSolderer/APC/DOC/PinMameSound_3_7.md

 After PinMame is running press F4 to enter the 'Sound Command Mode'.
 To play a sound you have to enter  7fXX with XX being the sound number in hex format and press the space bar.
 Try to find a match for each previously downloaded WAV file.
 If you found one, rename the WAV file to 0_XX.wav with XX being the sound number you just found out.
 If you found a sound series rename their tunes to 0_XX_001 and increase the 001 for each tune.
 This could be performed with an automatic renaming tool ( eg. Bulk Rename Utility https://www.bulkrenameutility.co.uk).

-The big advantage of the downmloaded files is that they usually don't need any preprocessing (unlike those derived from PinMame), so you can directly convert them.
+The big advantage of the downloaded files is that they usually don't need any preprocessing as their amplitudes and sampling rate are already fine (unlike those derived from PinMame), so you can directly convert them.

 ## Audio file conversion

-Put all renamed WAV files in one folder and execute the [AudioSaveFolder.pl]https://github.com/AmokSolderer/APC/blob/V01.00/DOC/UsefulSWtools.md tool.
+Put all renamed WAV files in one folder and execute the [AudioSaveFolder.pl](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/UsefulSWtools.md) tool.
-The resulting .snd files need to be copied to the APC SD-CARD.
-Please format your card before with a special SD-card formatting tool like the one from the SD Association (sdcard.org).
+The resulting .snd files must be copied to the APC SD-CARD.
+Please format your card before with a special SD-card formatting tool like the one from the SD Association (sdcard.org) to improve the card's access time.

 If you start your game now you should already hear most of the sounds, but everything out of the ordinary like sound series and so on won't work correctly.
 We need to tell the APC about special sound sommands and how to deal with them.